trabbel/AntSimulator/README.md

 for tracing_pattern, R is for random.
 Other key is for food.

 The mode argument is not a required argument.
-Default one will make .csv output have the ratio of good ants that got food and going back and all the ants. `1` will change the denominator into the number of good ants.
+Default one will make .csv output have the ratio of good ants that got food and going back and all the ants.
+Please see **current metric** section for more detail.

 #	Example
 	./AntSimulator 10000 3 0.05 100 F F F 1 F 1 0